Conflict Management and Stabilisation in Al-Hol and Roj Camp

 Promoting Social Cohesion and Community Mobilization

 Al-Hol and Roj camps in northeast Syria house internally displaced people and refugees from different backgrounds and nationalities.
 This diversity can be a source of tension between residents.
-In response to these challenges, we work with camp leaders, councils, and committees to design activities to bring people together.
+In response to these challenges, we work with camp leaders, councils, and committees to design activities and awareness-raising sessions to bring people together, with a particular focus on engaging women, youth, older people, and persons with disabilities.

 General Banner